HackYourFuture/study/tools/debuggers.md

 ## VSCode Debugger

 Visual Studio Code comes with it's own Node.js debugger built in, you can debug .js files without needing to install or configure anything.
-This de
+Have a look at the documentation on it [here](https://code.visualstudio.com/docs/editor/debugging).

 - **Pros**:
   - all in one place! you can debug a .js file in the same place you write it.